John Bevan (British Army officer): Legacy

+Bevan was portrayed in the West End & Broadway musical Operation Mincemeat.
+In both productions, he was originally portrayed by Zoë Roberts.
+He has further been portrayed by Chlöe Hart, Geri Allen, Holly Sumpton, Madeleine Jackson-Smith, Amanda Jill Robinson & Gerianne Pérez.

 Personality

 Dennis Wheatley described Bevan as "a rather frail-looking man of medium build with sleepy pale blue eyes and thin fair hair which turned gray from the strain of the remarkable work he accomplished".
 Bevan was an enthusiast for the outdoors and was an active sportsman.